-Four Benefits of a Workflow
+Benefits of using a workflow process template

 Project management is a messy, complicated process.
 It can be difficult for stakeholders to know their roles and responsibilities — and where they overlap and collide.
 A good production workflow reduces uncertainty.
-When in doubt, your team and cross-functional partners can refer to the workflow to understand your next step.
+When in doubt, your team and cross-functional partners can refer to the workflow template to understand your next step.

-2. Train new hires
+Train new hires

-3. Find flaws in your processes
+Find flaws in your processes

-4. Scale your processes
+Scale your processes